Global News Morning: History

-In June 2016, long-time host of The Morning Show, Liza Fromer, was let go from the station after her contract was not renewed.
-Her position would not be filled on the local morning show and Carolyn Mackenzie would take her place on the national edition.
+In June 2016, Fromer left the program after her contract was not renewed.
+Her position on the local edition was not filled, while Carolyn Mackenzie succeeded her on the national edition.

-In 2017, Corus Entertainment launched two other local morning news programs on their affiliates CHEX Peterborough (now Global Peterborough) and CKWS Kingston (now Global Kingston), also branded The Morning Show.
-These shows follow a similar format to other Global News Morning programs east of Alberta, with cut-ins to the Toronto version of the show for national and international news headlines.
+In 2017, Corus Entertainment launched local morning programs on CHEX Peterborough and CKWS Kingston, both branded as The Morning Show.
+The programs used a format similar to other Global morning newscasts east of Alberta, with national and international news segments supplied by Global Toronto.

-On January 28, 2019, Corus Entertainment announced the expansion of the national edition of The Morning Show, extending the show's running time from half an hour to one hour beginning in early March 2019.
-On February 12, 2019, it was also announced that the local edition of The Morning Show from 6 am-9 am would be rebranded as Global News Morning, following the naming-scheme of other Global morning shows across the country.
-Additionally, hosts Jeff McArthur and Carolyn Mackenzie will move exclusively to the extended national edition of The Morning Show, while Global News at 11 co-anchor Antony Robart and former Breakfast Television host Jennifer Valentyne will become the anchors of Global News Morning, along with Liem Vu and Marianne Dimain.
-The changes took place March 4, 2019.
-At the same time, The Morning Show was also rebranded to Global News Morning on Global Peterborough and Global Kingston.
-Jennifer Valentyne (laid off July 2020) was replaced with Candace Daniel in 2021.
+On January 28, 2019, Corus announced that the national edition of The Morning Show would be expanded from 30 minutes to one hour beginning in March 2019.

+On February 12, 2019, Corus announced that the local Toronto edition would be renamed Global News Morning.
+Jeff McArthur and Carolyn Mackenzie moved exclusively to the expanded national edition of The Morning Show, while Antony Robart, Jennifer Valentyne, Liem Vu and Marianne Dimain joined the local morning program.
+The changes took effect on March 4, 2019.
+The Kingston and Peterborough editions were rebranded as Global News Morning at the same time.

+Valentyne was laid off in July 2020 and was later succeeded by Candace Daniel in 2021.
+The separately produced Toronto, Kingston and Peterborough editions ended in 2026 when they were incorporated into the centralized Eastern and Prairie edition.